caco3/psram-usage-visualizer/README.md

 PSRAM MALLOC 0x3fa3076c, 512
 ```

-The tool only uses the `` and `` lines.
+The tool only uses the `PSRAM MALLOC` and `PSRAM MALLOC` lines.
 The other lines will be ignored but are helpful as references.

 After you have enough data, call `psram-log-parser.py` which parses the logfile and generates a csv table.
 Then call `plot.py` to generate a plot.